Romulus968/copycat/README.md

     INFO: This is a set of tools to view information about hostname, IP’s or for real-time internet scanning!
-    Shodan database used in this toolkit to view information about...!
+    Shodan database used in copycat toolkit!
-    Project developed by Ivan Nikolsky and Anna Fet (entynetproject organization)
+    This project developed by Ivan Nikolsky and Anna Fet (entynetproject organization)

 # How to install copycat